reachsrirams/openstack-scripts/README.md

 The install scripts use a name for the controller (defined in `config-parameters.sh` script).
 This name needs to be updated in the /etc/hosts file.
 Also to view the VNC console of an instance, it is convenient to use IP address in the Nova configuration file.
 All these changes can be done using `util/update-ip.sh` script.

 Usage: `sudo bash util/update-ip.sh <controller-host-name> <controller-ip>`.
-The second parameter is used only for compute nodes.
+The second parameter is used for network nodes and compute nodes.

 ## Removing OpenStack packages ##